Jwomack7512-bio/BobTheBuilder/docs/pages/backend/units.rst

 .. figure:: images/units/param_table_edited.png

 The program will only allow you to convert to accepted units for that type.
-Meaning, for example, V_cell has the units of litters, so it can only be changed to another unit of volume (such as mL).
+Meaning, for example, V_cell has the units of litter, so it can only be changed to another unit of volume (such as mL).
 For a list of all units and their values, see the :doc:`unit definition <Unit Definitions>` section.
 If you attempt to convert to a unit that is not allowed, a warning will appear.